barumau/panlingue/eng/eske_i_jawabe.md

 It is better to have one big language with several dialects than many competing languages.

-#### Which languages have influenced the grammar of Pandunia?
+#### Which languages have influenced the grammar of Panlingue?

-Pandunia has been influenced by both natural and constructed languages.
+Panlingue has been influenced by both natural and constructed languages.

 - Natural languages with isolating grammar were a useful model.
 For